 In the “Steinbeck, the Group Theatre and People’s Teachers” lesson students learn that the historic Group Theatre (Harold Clurman, Cheryl Crawford, Lee Strasberg, Elia Kazan, Francis Farmer, John Garfield, Stella Adler, Sidney Lumet, Lee J. Cobb, Karl Malden and others) and many 30’s “people’s theaters” shared Steinbeck’s belief in the “human family” and, like the author of The Grapes of Wrath, wrote, directed and acted under the assumption that art can and should provoke social change.

-he chapter “The ABCs of the New Deal” teaches students the ins and outs of FDR ‘s efforts to lift America out of the Great Depression with a variety of innovative programs.
+Ihe chapter “The ABCs of the New Deal” teaches students the ins and outs of FDR ‘s efforts to lift America out of the Great Depression through his administration’s innovative “alphabet” programs.

 This lesson meets Common Core Science Standard CCSS.ELA-LITERACY.RST.9-10.3.
 Follow precisely a complex multi-step procedure when carrying out experiments, taking measurements, or performing technical tasks, attending to special cases or exceptions defined in the text.

 “Careful observation doesn’t necessarily mean looking for the extraordinary in the ordinary (though sometimes it does).
 More often it is seeing the ordinary for what it really is.
 And that’s not easy to do.
 Details are easily overlooked when they’re familiar.
 Familiarity tends to numb our perceptions.
 In science we can’t afford to miss details…” [The Grapes of Wrath and the American Dream, pp. 28-29]

 Teaching Period Music with The Grapes of Wrath